pinkocto/supermicro-setup/README.md

 ***1.1.
 Boot Settings***
 - Enter the BIOS setup.
 - Navigate to the `Boot` menu.
-- Set the boot device to UEFI USB Hard Disk
+- Set the boot device to `UEFI USB Hard Disk`

 ***1.2.
 Advanced Settings:***
-- Navigate to the Advanced tab.
+- Navigate to the `Advanced` tab.
-- Go to CPU Configuration.
+- Go to `CPU Configuration`.
 - Check the setting `Intel® Virtualization Technology` and ensure it is set to `Disabled`

 ### 2. Installing a new Ubuntu operating system